 Boaz admits there are other traditions which seem strange to us in Europe “When a man wants to marry in these communities he must have animals for any bride or her family to consider him.
 Therefore the more animals he has, the more attractive he becomes.
 It’s funny how it’s the opposite here in Europe, a German farmer could have hundreds of animals but still struggle to find a woman willing to take him on!”

 Boaz believes that small scale, pastoralist farming is a much more sustainable practice than industrial farms.
 “The pastoralists we work with are fulfilling a need in their families and communities.
 They live in rural areas where there are no other livelihoods or food sources available to them.
 By keeping everything in the small scale families can sustain themselves without damaging the environment.
 By selling their animals or products they earn money to educate their children and pay for medical care.
 It’s a different story in the Europe, where it’s demand and not necessity that drives industrial farming practice.”
 Boaz believes that despite more developed veterinary practices in Europe and the US, animals in our farms suffer more than those in Africa.
 “Animals in these units are sometimes misused.
 We’ve all seen the videos on Facebook and Youtube and it’s a very grim reality.
-Disease management in these farms is very poor, and sick or injured animals can go unnoticed until it’s too late.
-Animal welfare is far from ideal as the keeping conditions are so bad.
+Disease management in these farms is poor, and sick or injured animals may go unnoticed.
+Animal welfare is far from ideal as the keeping conditions are restrictive and overwhelming for the animals .
 Personally I would never eat meat from these farms, I believe if we are going to eat meat, we owe it to the animals to see that they are raised in decent conditions.”

 However, Boaz thinks that demonising industrial farmers is not the answer, “The problem is the market demand for these products.
 We need to target the market, not the farmer.
 The only way we can create a better future for animals and farmers is by educating the public on what’s happening and what needs to change.
 People don’t want to pay more for their meat, so we need to show them that smaller scale farming is in everyone’s best interest.
 Eating less meat is part of this, and eating better quality meat less often is one solution.”

 As the human population creeps towards 8 billion people there is no doubt that the number of livestock on our planet will also rise.
 Boaz plans to keep working towards a better future for animals and humans with VSF.
-2017 will be a year of changes and challenges for livestock farmers globally as our climate continues to change.
+The future holds challenges for livestock farmers globally as our climate continues to change.
 Each of us as consumers will need to be more aware of where our food comes from.
 As Wendell Barry, farmer and activist, puts it, “Eating is an agricultural act”.